section-engineering-education/engineering-education/content/articles/getting-started-with-strapi/index.md

 published: true
 url: /getting-started-with-strapi/
 title: Getting Started with Strapi API CMS
-description: This tutorial will introduce us to the Strapi Node.js API CMS.
+description: This tutorial will introduce the reader to the Strapi Node.js API CMS.
 We will create a simple CRUD API using Strapi.
 We will also test these endpoints using Postman.
 author: geoffrey-mungai
-date: 2021-04-22T00:00:00-13:00
+date: 2021-05-25T00:00:00-10:00
-topics: []
+topics: [Node.js, API]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/getting-started-with-strapi/hero.jpg
     alt: Strapi API example
 ---
-[Strapi](https://strapi.io) is an open-source headless CMS for building fast and easily manageable APIs written in JavaScript.
+[Strapi](https://strapi.io) is an open-source headless CMS used for building fast and easily manageable APIs written in JavaScript.
 It enables developers to make flexible API structures easily using a beautiful user interface.
+<!--more-->
 Strapi can be used with various databases including MongoDB, PostgreSQL, etc.
-<!--more-->

 ### Prerequisites
 To follow along with this tutorial, you need [some understanding of REST APIs](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/).
 You will also need [Postman](https://www.postman.com/downloads/) for testing API endpoints.